Writing an essay on achieving your goals can be a great opportunity to share your accomplishments.

 How to Write The Main Body of Your Essay

-- Topic sentence: inform the reader about the subject of the paragraph, e.g., “how to measure goal attainment”, “effective workplace goal setting”.
+- Topic sentence: inform the reader about the subject of the paragraph, e.g., “how to measure goal attainment”, or “effective workplace goal setting”.

 - Evidence sentences: inform the reader about the evidence you’ve uncovered, e.g., a business model and study on effective workplace goal setting.